 The best way to clean containers is outside in the spring before planting, or in the fall after you discard dead and dying plants.
 Washing pots before planting has the added bonus of moistening terra cotta, which helps to keep soil from drying out during the first crucial day of transplanting.

 Garden pot cleaning begins with physically removing any dirt that clings to the inside and outside of the containers.
 Use a stiff scrub brush and clear water.
-If stubborn salt deposits stick and don’t come off with the brush, try scraping them off with an old butter knife.
+If stubborn salt deposits stick and don’t come off with the brush, try scraping them off with an old butter knife and vinegar.

 Rinse off plastic pots to remove any residual bleach and allow them to air dry in the sun.
 If you have terra cotta pots, submerge them in a container filled with clear water and allow them to soak for an additional 10 minutes to remove the bleach from the pores of the material.
 Air dry these as well.